 If you're employed by a company, they may provide in-house training.
 This usually involves being taught and supervised by a more experienced craftsperson.

-Business skills are important for those thinking of self-employment.
+Business skills are important if you're thinking about self-employment.
 An annual, free, week-long 'Getting Started' introduction to business course for recent graduates of precious metal courses is run by The Goldsmiths' Centre, on behalf of the Goldsmiths' Company.

 Joining a professional body can help your professional development and is a good way to meet and make contact with established designers.
-Some key players to consider include:
+Some key organisations include:

 Attending trade fairs and exhibitions can be important to develop your career.
-Planning ahead for such events is essential.
-Gaining recognition can be a long process, but rewards can be great if you're willing to grow your business, keep learning and stay in tune with trends in order to produce desirable and original jewellery.
+Gaining recognition can be a long process, but the rewards can be great if you're willing to grow your business, keep learning and stay in tune with trends in order to produce desirable and original jewellery.